 The final phase of the public engagement process included a presentation of the preferred alternative to the Salem Parks and Recreation Advisory Board on March 11, 2021.
-The Advisory Board (SPRAB) endorsed the proposed master plan and forwarded the plan to Salem City Council with a recommendation it be adopted.
-The draft master plan was presented to Salem City Council on May 24, 2021 (Figure 14).
-At that time, approval was delayed pending adjustments to parking and the off-leash dog park.
-With those changes made, the final master plan update was resubmitted to SPRAB on July 8, 2021 before going to Salem City Council for consideration of approval on July 26, 2021.
+The Advisory Board endorsed the proposed master plan and forwarded the plan to Salem City Council with a recommendation it be adopted.
+The draft master plan was presented to Salem City Council on May 24, 2021 (Figure 13).